 Greg Gilchrist is the Managing Partner for the firm's San Francisco office.
-Mr. Gilchrist has successfully represented a wide range of clients in litigation, trials and appeals before state and federal courts.
-Although his practice currently emphasizes intellectual property and antitrust litigation, his clients consult him on a wide variety of problems.
+Mr. Gilchrist has successfully represented a wide range of clients in litigation, trials, arbitrations, and appeals before international arbitration associations, and state and federal courts.
+Although his practice currently emphasizes intellectual property and antitrust litigation, his clients have consulted him on a wide variety of problems.
 He has handled employment litigation arising out of large scale lay-offs and dealer termination cases arising out of distribution policy enforcement.
 He manages national and global brand enforcement projects for famous consumer products.

 Apart from litigation, Mr. Gilchrist regularly advises clients on brand protection and product distribution strategies and a wide variety of commercial disputes.
 He works closely with clients to design processes and programs that lawfully implement their commercial objectives.
 His extensive experience in pre-litigation counseling includes serving on a number of client policy committees and training teams.

 Mr. Gilchrist is recognized as a Northern California "Super Lawyer" in the area of Intellectual Property by Super Lawyers magazine.
 He is listed in Best Lawyers in America® for Commercial Litigation, Intellectual Property Litigation, and Trademark Law.
 Mr. Gilchrist was also recognized as a 2019 "San Francisco Lawyer of the Year" in the area of Trademark Law by The Best Lawyers in America®.
 He is listed in the World Trademark Review 1000 – The World's Leading Trademark Professionals.
-Mr. Gilchrist has been recognized for Trademark Law in The International Who's Who of Business Lawyers.
+Mr. Gilchrist has been recognized repeatedly for Trademark Law in The International Who's Who of Business Lawyers.
+In 2020, clients named Mr. Gilchrist as a "BTI Client Service All-Star" in recognition of his client service excellence.
 He is AV® Preeminent rated by Martindale-Hubbell.*

-Williams-Sonoma, Inc. Representing company in trademark, trade dress and copyright litigation and in brand and copyright enforcement efforts.
+Large Home Furnishings Company.
+Representing company in international trademark, trade dress and copyright litigation and in brand, copyright and design patent enforcement efforts.
 Providing counsel about brand and copyright protection strategies; protection of IP assets on-line, and vendor strategies.

 Go. v.
 Microsoft.
-Representing company who pioneered tablet technology in antitrust litigation involving alleged conspiracy to monopolize operating system market
+Represented company who pioneered tablet technology in antitrust litigation involving alleged conspiracy to monopolize operating system market.

 Tequila Supremo S.A. v.
-Gallo, Inc. Representing tequila producer in ICC arbitration involving disputes under tequila supply and distribution agreement.
+Gallo, Inc. Represented tequila producer in multiple phases of ICC arbitration involving disputes under tequila supply and distribution agreement.

 Medtronic Inc. v.
-Edwards Life Sciences, Inc. Representing defendant and cross-claimant in patent infringement lawsuit involving patented heart valve repair and replacement technology
+Edwards Life Sciences, Inc. Represented defendant and cross-claimant in patent infringement lawsuit involving patented heart valve repair and replacement technology.

 Spiece v.
 Levi Strauss & Co.
 Represented client in lawsuit involving terminated distributor asserting counterclaims for antitrust violations, deceptive franchise practices and dealer termination claims.